 Across the street is Kapiolani Park, a 500 acre grassy level park, playground for all kinds of year-round outdoor sports activities, and the finish line for the annual Honolulu Marathon.
 Within the park you have public tennis courts, an archery range and the Waikiki Shell, a unique outdoor concert venue, which has created many magical sunset memories.
 Fascinating and amazing as Diamond Head is, some say the residents simply live better!

-3 Diamond Head houses were sold October 2017 compared to 2 houses sold October 2016.
+1 Diamond Head house was sold December 2017 compared to 1 house sold December 2016.

 More About Diamond Head Diamond Head real estate has an inherent uniqueness - you own property next to not just a State Monument, but a beloved symbol of the tropical ideal.
 That brings prestige to your home just by proximity alone, as well as challenges you wouldn't face elsewhere, even in Hawaii.